01 of 14

-Olvera Street is conveniently located across Alameda Street from LA's historic Union Station in Downtown Los Angeles, next to New Chinatown, which was once Little Italy, so there are remnants of all three cultures at El Pueblo de Los Angeles Historical Monument.
+Olvera Street is conveniently located across Alameda Street from L.A.'s historic Union Station in downtown Los Angeles next to Chinatown, which was once Little Italy, so there are remnants of all three cultures at El Pueblo de Los Angeles Historical Monument.
 While most visitors focus on the Mexican Marketplace, there are 27 historic buildings on the site, some of which are open to the public, so it is worth exploring a little further.

-The block is bounded by Alameda to the east, Plaza to the south, Main to the west, and Cesar E Chavez to the north.
+The block is bound by Alameda to the east, Plaza to the south, Main to the west, and Cesar E Chavez to the north.

 The small parking lots at Olvera Street are quite expensive.
-You can usually find less pricey lots or metered street parking north of Cesar Chavez on N. Spring St. or New High Street in Chinatown just a couple blocks away.
+You can usually find less pricey lots or metered street parking north of Cesar Chavez on North Spring Street or New High Street in Chinatown just a couple blocks away.

 02 of 14